moorepants/learn-multibody-dynamics/generalized-forces.rst

    \sum_{i=1}^\nu {}^A\bar{v}_n^{P_i} \cdot \bar{R}_i
    \end{bmatrix}

-The partial velocities transform the forces applied to the system from their Cartesian vector space to a new generalized speed vector space.
+Eq. :math:numref:`eq-rth-gaf` shows that the partial velocities transform the forces applied to the multibody system from their Cartesian vector space to a new generalized speed vector space.

-Now let us calculate the generalized active forces for a simple particle system. :numref:`fig-generalized-forces-double-pendulum` shows a double simple pendulum made up of two particles :math:`P_1` and :math:`P_2` with masses :math:`m_1` and :math:`m_2` respectively.
+Now let us calculate the generalized active forces for a simple multibody system made up of only particles.

-.. todo:: Add point O to the figure, add g, add P1 and P2 to right figures, add a, b, c.
+:numref:`fig-generalized-forces-double-pendulum` shows a double simple pendulum made up of two particles :math:`P_1` and :math:`P_2` with masses :math:`m_1` and :math:`m_2` respectively.

 .. _fig-generalized-forces-double-pendulum:
 .. figure:: figures/generalized-forces-double-pendulum.svg